Slavica Ecclestone: Personal life

-From her marriage, Slavica has two daughters, Tamara (1984) and Petra (1988).
+From her marriage, Slavica has two daughters, Tamara (born 1984) and Petra (born 1988).

 In November 2008, Slavica filed for divorce after 23 years of marriage.
 The divorce was granted on 11 March 2009.
 She ranked 194 in The Sunday Times' Rich List after she was awarded an estimated £740 million from her divorce.

 In December 2019, she put her Chelsea mansion up for sale for more than £100m after daughter Tamara's home in Kensington Palace Gardens was raided and jewels worth £50m were stolen.